 - Dependent status

 - Documentation that you attempted to repay your debt

 - Amount of student loans

 The bankruptcy process is often difficult, frustrating, and overwhelming.
 Dealing with creditors isn’t easy and student loan debt can be nearly impossible to discharge through bankruptcy.
 Without a lawyer on your side, you may not obtain the relief you need.
 In fact, only about 0.1% of bankruptcy filers with student loan debt have their student loans discharged due to undue hardship.
 Yet, judges actually approve 40% of the debtors who seek ask for undue hardship.
 That’s why it is imperative to talk to an experienced bankruptcy attorney in Arkansas immediately.
 We can help you file for undue hardship and significantly improve your chances of having your student loan debt discharged forever.

 If you’re considering bankruptcy in Arkansas, or you simply want to learn more about your options, we can help.
-With four offices in Arkansas—Little Rock, Fayetteville, Conway, and Hot Springs—our Arkansas bankruptcy lawyers are here to help you weather the storm.
+With seven office locations in Arkansas and Tennessee – Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our bankruptcy lawyers are here to help you weather the storm.
 Fill out a free contact request form or call (800) 767-4815 so we can get to work for you.